 The majority of people responding to a 2006 National Science Foundation Survey stated that the number of confidants in their inner circle was shrinking.
 Additionally, a growing number stated that they had no one in whom they could confide.

-“When I started counseling in 1984 experts projected that by the ‘90s people would be cocooning in their homes,” said Ms. Bales.
+“When I started counseling in 1984, experts projected that by the ‘90s people would be cocooning in their homes,” Bales said.
 “Now we are dealing with individualized entertainment like computers, iPods, etc. within the cocoon.
 Instead of families sitting together to watch a movie or television show, everybody is doing their own thing somewhere by themselves.
 There is an emptiness created by the absence of neighborhood gatherings, church socials, family meals and other events that promote opportunities for emotional connection between human beings.”

-In her book Released from Shame, Dr. Sandra Wilson states that many experts believe we are dealing with emotionally staved adults who originate from homes with emotionally anemic parents.
+In her book, Released from Shame, Dr. Sandra Wilson states that many experts believe we are dealing with emotionally starved adults who originate from homes with emotionally anemic parents.

-“Research consistently shows that we are hard-wired for emotional intimacy,” said Ms. Bales.
+“Research consistently shows that we are hard-wired for emotional intimacy,” Bales said.
 “Studies indicate that the quality of connection to loved ones and emotional deprivation from early childhood attachments can be the determining factor of the health or lack thereof in future relationships.”

-If you find yourself in a relationship where you feel like there is no emotional intimacy there is hope.
-Ms. Bales suggests a number of ways couples can build or rebuild emotional connectedness in their marriage:
+If you find yourself in a relationship where you feel like there is no emotional intimacy, there is hope.
+Bales suggests a number of ways couples can build or rebuild emotional connectedness in their marriage:

 - Put down the electronics – While most consider them a blessing, they can actually be a curse when it comes to emotional intimacy in your marriage.